llm-bible/llm-bible.github.io/_publications/yang2023coupling.markdown

 bibkey: yang2023coupling
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.07696"}
-tags: ['Few Shot', 'GPT', 'Model Architecture', 'Training Techniques', 'Uncategorized']
+tags: ['Few Shot', 'GPT', 'Model Architecture', 'Training Techniques']
 ---
 While large language models (LLMs), such as GPT-3, appear to be robust and general, their reasoning ability is not at a level to compete with the best